schneems/routes_controller_exercise/README.md

 (Note: we are using the `quiet_assets` gem, if you do this on another project your output will still have the same info, but it will also have a bunch of useless output for debugging as well.)

-This is telling us that we are using a GET request on the url `/products` url, and since our routes have that mapped to `Products#index` in our routes.rb file our server log will tell us that combination of HTTP action and URL that we are looking at is located in the products controller and index action:
+This is telling us that we are using a GET request on the `/products` url, and since our routes have that mapped to `products#index` in our routes.rb file, our server log will tell us that combination of HTTP action and URL that we are looking at is located in the products controller and index action:

     Processing by ProductsController#index as HTML

-Finally it will tell us that the view it rendered is coming from `products/index.html.erb` and that is is using the `laouts/application` file.
+Finally it will tell us that the view it rendered is coming from `products/index.html.erb` and that is is using the `layouts/application` file.

       Rendered products/index.html.erb within layouts/application (0.2ms)

 We also learn that the request was a 200 response which is how computers say everything was good.
-If it was not a good response we might see a `404` or `500` reponse.
+If it was not a good response we might see a `404` or `500` response.
 On redirects we can expect a `301` or `302` response.

     Completed 200 OK in 7ms (Views: 6.7ms | ActiveRecord: 0.0ms)